 The following utilities are provided to help post minutes and documents to the website.

-- Documents and publications are uploaded using this utility, which is available only to co-chairs and staff. (http://www.hl7.org/special/Committees/_common/upload.cfm)
+Upload and Catalog Document - Documents and publications are uploaded using this utility, which is available only to co-chairs and staff.

-- Meeting minutes are uploaded directly on your WG home page where there is a file utility.
+Upload WG Meeting Minutes - Meeting minutes are uploaded directly on your WG home page where there is a file utility.
 Alternately, you can use this utility to post minutes.
 This utility, along with the upload utility on your WG home page, is available only to co-chairs and staff.
-Other members of your WG do not have access to this utility. http://www.hl7.org/special/Committees/_common/upload.cfm?wg_docs_subfolder_name=minutes.
-We suggest that you choose a naming convention such as Date WG Call/WG Minutes (e.g. 2012-01 PAFM_Call_Minutes .doc).
+Other members of your WG do not have access to this utility.
+We suggest that you choose a naming convention such as Date WG Call/WG Minutes (e.g. 2014-01 PAFM_Call_Minutes .doc).
 The minutes will display in date upload order on the web page for your WG.

 Reports